-Key audit matters The key audit matter that we identified in the current year was: The valuation of level 3 financial instruments Materiality The materiality that we used in the current year was €52k which was determined on the basis of the fair market value of loans.
+Key audit matters The key audit matters that we identified in the current year were: The valuation of level 3 financial instruments This key audit matter is consistent with the prior year.

+Materiality The materiality that we used in the current year was €57,300 which was determined on the basis of loan notes.
 Scoping All of the work to respond to the risks of material misstatement was performed directly by the audit engagement team.
-We performed our scoping on the basis of whether we determined the balance to be material, whether quantitatively or qualitatively.
-Significant changes in our approach There were no changes in our audit approach this year
+Significant changes in our approach There were no significant changes in our approach this year.